 Kids LOVE decorating pumpkins.
 However, to have a full pumpkin garden for your kids, these need to be planted in late May or early June.
 This could be a fun “pay it forward” project for the kids exiting your class to the new ones coming in.

-Beans are one of the easiest and more ideal types of sees to grow for an in-class experiment.
-Lima beans, kidney beans, pinto beans, navy beans, and black beans are easy to grow within a Ziploc bag with a wet paper towel.
+Beans are one of the easiest and ideal types of seeds to grow for an in-class experiment.
+Lima beans, kidney beans, pinto beans, navy beans, and black beans are easy to grow in a Ziploc bag with a wet paper towel.
 These plants sprout super fast, and children love watching their food grow!
 One great experiment is to place each one of these bean seeds in a bag and see the growing seeds race to the biggest size, the quickest.

 Watercress is super easy to grow and does really well growing in an empty and cleaned eggshell vehicle.
 This plant can stay indoors and doesn’t have to be transplanted to a different outdoor location.
 Also, this plant can be grown at any time of the year!
 Kids will love harvesting this yummy plant.
 You can make so many different things with watercress, and this vegetable has lots of nutrients.